CyclotronResearchCentre/spm_auto_reorient/README.md

 The code is a fork from [spm_auto_reorient](<https://github.com/CyclotronResearchCentre/spm_auto_reorient>) (v1) written by Carlton Chu (FIL, UCL, London, UK) then modified and extended by Christophe Phillips (Cyclotron Research Centre, University of Liege, Belgium).

+## Similar projects

+We later found that K. Nemoto made a similar enhanced algorithm back in 2017, based on centering to the origin (instead of translating to match a template for us - what we call a pre-coregistration step) before applying the original auto_reorient.m script but tweaking it to apply a coregistration on a DARTEL template (instead of SPM12 ones in the original script, or a custom made template using CAT12 for this one).
+The resulting script, [acpc_coreg.m](https://web.archive.org/web/20180727093129/http://www.nemotos.net/scripts/acpc_coreg.m), can be found on [nemotos.net](https://www.nemotos.net/?p=1892).

 ## License

 General Public License (GPL) v2.

 ## Contact

 For questions or suggestions, contact Stephen Karl Larroque at: stephen dot larroque at uliege dot be.